kun-dan/Todo_list/README.md

 5. Performance Tracking:
    - Users can view their task performance in the form of a bar chart.
-   - The chart shows the count of tasks based on their status (complete, overdue, etc.).
+   - The chart shows the count of tasks based on their status (incomplete, complete, overdue, etc.).
    - Performance data is retrieved from the database.

 ## Usage

 1. Registration and Login:

 - Use the application's registration feature to create a new account.
 - Log in with your username and password to access the task manager.